TREC Holder name:

 accounts.
 Brokers have policies and procedures to protect themselves from market risk, as well as credit risk.

-As per Margin Rules, 1999 the member in no way extends credit facilities to its client until and unless the client maintains margin account with the broker through a written agreement.
+As per Margin Rules, 1999, the TREC Holder in no way extends credit facilities to its client until and unless the client maintains margin account with the broker through a written agreement.
 The client needs to carefully review the margin agreement provided by broker.

 The firm must also provide the customer with periodic disclosures informing the customer of transactions in the account and the interest charges to the customer.